Is Amherst "need-blind"?

 How is my "financial aid package" divided among scholarship and work?

 Amherst "financial aid packages" usually include scholarship and work.
-The first $1,800 of need is met with work.
+The first $2,200 of need is met with a work opportunity.
 Amherst College has replaced all initially packaged, need-based student loans with grant assistance.
 Students may still borrow student loans to purchase a computer, to replace a summer savings expectation sahortfall, or to replace work.
 Need-based student loans are interest-free while you are in school and low-interest during repayment after graduation.
 Any remaining need is met with scholarship - aid that does not have to be repaid.

 What does Amherst cost?